 The Public Housing Program provides 2,155 apartments, duplexes, and some single-family homes to qualified low-income families.
-There are 1,508 units in the City of Sacramento, and 647 units in the County of Sacramento.
+There are 1,508 units in the City of Sacramento.
 This housing is owned, managed, and maintained by the Housing Authority, making it one of the largest landlords in Sacramento County.

-The Housing Authority also owns and manages 271 affordable units comprising of tax credits funded projects, and other local and state funded projects.
+The Housing Authority also owns and manages 945 affordable units comprising of tax credits funded projects, and other local and state funded projects.

-Additionally, the non-profit arm, Sacramento Housing Authority Repositioning Program Inc. (SHARP), owns and manages three project-based voucher high-rise properties consisting of 231 elderly-only units, 274 scattered-site project-based units, and 440 Rental Assistance Demonstration (RAD) &/or project-based units.
+Additionally, the non-profit arm, SHARP, owns and manages three project-based voucher high-rise properties consisting of 231 elderly-only units, 274 scattered-site project-based units, and 440 Rental Assistance Demonstration (RAD) &/or project-based units.